ModernHumanAnatomy/MHACapstone/docs/timeline.md

 ## Canvas Sites ![canvas bug](images/Canvas_Bug_Color_RGB.png){ width="18"}

 Each timeline has a dedicated Canvas Site.
-You can enroll into one of these sites on the [Assignments Page](assignments.md).
+You can self-enroll into one of these sites on the [Assignments Page](assignments.md).

 ## Timeline Phases